JuliusTechCo/JuliusGraph/README.md

-In this repository, you will find instructions to [register for free access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access) to Julius' development enviornment, and a number of tutorials that can help you get started.
+In this repository, you will find instructions to [register for free access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access) for Julius' development enviornment, and a number of tutorials that can help you get started.
-These tutorials illustrate how real world problems can be solved effectively using graph computing.
+These tutorials illustrate how graph computing can solve some of the most challenging real world problems.
 Once you go through these tutorials, you will appreciate the power and elegance of graph computing and graph programming, you will never look at programming the same way again!